jessicaantiope/donationmeter/README.md

 -props.amount returns a number not a string (console.log(props.amount)) / e.target.value is converted to number at input -thermometer increases appropriately after 2/multiple donations in a row

+-> ADD DONATION
+- new donation added to donor list
+- total updated upon donation

+-> DONOR TABLE
+- on click, see all donors

+-> FORM DISPLAY
+- on button click, form displayed